Erik Berger Vaage

 WIP What inspired you to pursue a career in design, and how did your journey begin?

-EBV For a long time I didn't know that it was graphic design specifically that I wanted to study, but I was always interested in creativity, and being surrounded by different perspectives.
-I was also born just outside of San Francisco, so I always had a hope of going back to study there.
-My journey began at the Berghs School of Communication in Stockholm, which then through a transfer program allowed me to later move to San Francisco.
-Initially I struggled with choosing between graphic design and advertising but found that graphic design, particularly branding, offered a gateway to explore various aspects of design.
+EBV For a long time, I didn't know that it was graphic design specifically that I wanted to study, but I was always interested in creativity and being surrounded by different perspectives.
+I was also born just outside of San Francisco, so I always hoped to go back to study there.
+My journey began at the Berghs School of Communication in Stockholm, which then, through a transfer program, allowed me to move to San Francisco later.
+Initially, I struggled with choosing between graphic design and advertising but found that graphic design, particularly branding, offered a gateway to explore various aspects of design.

 WIP How did your experience at Collins in San Francisco shape your approach to design?